-Another special case is the current-time transactiontimeslice query $(TT_q^{\vdash} = TT_q^{\dashv} = CT)$, which is expected to occur frequently in practice.
-Current data resides only in trees R1 and R2, so this timeslice query may be restricted to these two trees.
-If, in addition, a current time transactiontimeslice query is above the VT = TT line, the only tree to be searched is R2.
-As a final special case, if such a currenttime transaction timeslice has no constraints on valid time, all tuples indexed by trees R1 and R2 should simply be returned, and no search is required.
+Another special case is the current-time transaction-timeslice query ( $TT_q^{\vdash} = TT_q^{\dashv} = CT$ ), which is expected to occur frequently in practice.
+Current data resides only in trees R1 and R2, so this timeslice query may be restricted to these two trees, ignoring trees R3 and R4.
+If, in addition, a current time transaction-timeslice query is above the VT = TT line, the only tree to be searched is R2.
+As a final special case, if such a current-time transaction timeslice has no constraints on valid time, all bitemporal tuples indexed by trees R1 and R2 should simply be returned, and no search is required.

-4.3.
-Implementation
+4.3 Implementation

-An important advantage of the 4-R index is that it may reuse preexisting and efficient R-tree-based indexes such as the R-tree without any modifications because only points, intervals, and rectangles are indexed-there are no growing bitemporal regions.
+An important advantage of the 4-R index is that it may reuse preexisting and efficient R-tree-based indexes such as R\-tree without any modifications, because only points, intervals, and rectangles are indexed-there are no growing bitemporal regions.
 This means that the 4-R index may be implemented in a layer on top of any DBMS that supports R-trees, with no need for extending the DBMS's query optimizer and recovery and concurrency control subsystems.
 This renders the index a very practical one.

-In addition, the data transformation of bitemporal shapes into intervals and, especially, points may positively impact performance because these simpler shapes take less space and thus lead to trees with higher fanouts.
+In addition, the data transformation of bitemporal shapes into intervals and, especially, points may positively impact performance because these simpler shapes take less space and thus lead to trees with higher fanouts of the nodes because more entries fit in one node.
 The query transformation, where argument rectangles are always enlarged, may have the reverse effect on the performance.

-The layer implementing the 4-R technique on top of four R-trees is responsible for three main tasks.
+The layer implementing the 4-R technique on top of four R\-trees is responsible for three main tasks.

-- insertions The layer determines into which of the four trees a new data region has to be inserted, and it passes the correct insertion statement to the appropriate tree. - deletions The layer determines the tree that may index a given data region, and it passes the correct deletion statement to that tree. - queries The layer translates queries into four corresponding queries, each of which is passed to the appropriate tree; and the layer returns the combined result obtained from searching the four trees.
+- insertions The layer determines into which of the four trees a new data region has to be inserted, and it passes the correct insertion statement to the appropriate tree. - deletions The layer determines the tree in which a given data region should be stored, and it passes the correct deletion statement to that tree. - queries The layer translates queries into four corresponding queries, each of which is passed to the appropriate tree; and the layer returns the combined result obtained from searching the four trees.

 Update is modeled as a deletion followed by an insertion.
-The algorithms implemented by the layer follow the theory developed earlier in this section and are outlined in Figure 7.
-Although somewhat dependent on the specific underlying DBMS, the efforts required to implement these algorithms are quite small.
+The algorithms implemented by the layer follow the theory developed earlier in this section and are outlined next.